 Food Additives and Learning or Behavior Problems

-In a recent post, I wrote about the Gaps Diet, which can heal learning & behavior issues (and many more health problems) by first healing the immune system.
-There are many facets of the Gaps Diet (or other similar diets), and for some, one piece of the puzzle is the turning point.
+In a recent post, you learned about the Gaps Diet, which can heal learning & behavior issues (and many more health problems) by first healing the immune system.
+There are many facets of the Gaps Diet, or other similar diets, and for some, one piece of the puzzle is the turning point.
 Often that piece is related to the additives in our food.
-I recently became aware of The Feingold Association – they specifically address the issue of food additives, and how they affect our kids.
+I recently became aware of The Feingold Association – they specifically address the issue of food additives, how detrimental they are, and how they affect our kids.

 The Feingold Association helps you learn how to avoid these additives: